kumahq/kuma/docs/madr/decisions/014-circuit-breaker-and-outlier-detector-policies.md

 #### From level

-`CircuitBreaker` and `OutlierDetector` are outbound only policies, so only `to` should be configured.
+`MeshCircuitBreaker` and `MeshOutlierDetector` are outbound only policies, so only `to` should be configured.

 #### To level